parabix/parabix-devel-mirror/README-radicalgrep.md

 ### Radical Grep Version 3.1
 * Radical Grep's default output has colorization turned off.
 You can turn it back on by using the option flag `-c auto` in your input.
+* Input with 3 or more radicals is now supported.

 ## Example 1: Kangxi Radical Index Search Mode and Colorization Turned On